ForestW70/Week-12-Employee-Tracker/README.md

 * # Project installation
   1. npm i,
+  2. npm run seed - if you would like to start with employees,
-  2. npm run start,
+  3. npm run start,
-  3. enjoy.
+  4. enjoy.

 * # Additional comments